Gitata-w/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#This project mainly deals with shell redirections
+//This project mainly deals with shell redirections